nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * A Module can have more than 1 member but can only have one name.
 * Need at least 1 member.
 * Professors and TA's can also be added in the same format as other contacts.
+* Note that using this command after module list or contact find will show all contacts again

 Example(s):
 * `module add n/CS2103 p/Roy p/Jerryl p/Yeeloon p/Jay p/Ekam`